Azure/aaz/Commands/devcenter/admin/attached-network/_list.md

 # [Command] _devcenter admin attached-network list_

-List the attached network connections for a dev center or project.
+List the attached network connections configured for a dev center or project.

 ## Versions